Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/index.md

 ## Usage

-### Initializing SDK
+### Initialize the SDK

-Initialization is necessary before any instrumentation is done.
-The API key for your Amplitude project is required to construct a Config struct.
-Use that Config struct to initialize a client struct which implements Client interface.
-It can be used across requests after it is initialized.
-See the example in next Configuration section.
+You must initialize the SDK before you can instrument any events.
+The API key for your Amplitude project is required to construct a Config `struct`.
+Use that Config `struct` to initialize a client `struct` which implements Client interface.
+You can use it across requests after it's initialized.
+See examples in the next section.

 ### Configuration